arikanlab/MetaPepticon/README.md

 If you use this tool, please cite:

 Erozden AA, Tavsanli N, Demirel G, Sanli NO, Caliskan M, Arikan M. (2025) MetaPepticon: automated anticancer peptide prediction from genomics and metagenomics datasets, bioRxiv.
+Link

 # Table of contents